ucsb-cs64-w18/ucsb-cs64-w18.github.io/_lab/lab01.md

 </p>

 <hr>
  <p>Copyright 2018, Ziad Matni, CS Dept, UC Santa Barbara.
-Permission to copy
+Parts of this lab were created by Kyle Dewey at UCSB.
-  for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given; all other rights reserved.</p>
+ Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given; all other rights reserved.</p>